isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs on Donation.md

     <input type="checkbox" id="accordion10">
     <label for="accordion10"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Can I donate the balance CDC Vouchers (printed)?
 Do I visit the CCs for assistance? </span></label>
     <div>
  			<p>You do not have to go the CCs.
-If you would like to donate the balance of your vouchers, please go to vouchers.cdc.gov.sg/donate to submit your donation declaration.</p>
+If you would like to donate the balance of your vouchers, please go to <a href="https://vouchers.cdc.gov.sg/donate">vouchers.cdc.gov.sg/donate</a> to submit your donation declaration.</p>
 	</div>
   </li>
 	<li>